chili-chips-ba/openCologne-PCIE/2.rtl/README.md

 **[WIP]**

-At the moment, this section is merely a scratchpad of our thoughts and ideas, team comments and suggestions..., from which we seek to define the structure, interfaces, partitioning.
+At the moment, this section is merely a scratchpad of our thoughts and ideas, team comments and suggestions..., from which we seek to define the structure, interfaces, partitioning...

-**This is also an open, community-wide invite to contribute to this creation process...**
+**This is also an open, community-wide invite to contribute to this creation process.**

 <p align="center">
   <img width="50%" src="../0.doc/diagrams/pcie-ep-top-stack.png">